BenArts Services: include Photo-Video services, Publicity posters. Printing of colour pamphlets, Complimentary cards

 The Yoruba, claiming a common descent from Oduduwa, have a fairly homogeneous culture.

-The cultural homogeneity is reinforced by a powerful religious belief system which make Ile-Ife the spiritual centre as important as Oyo which was once a political centre of a large part of Yoruba land
+The cultural homogeneity is reinforced by a powerful religious belief system which make Ile-Ife the spiritual center as important as Oyo which was once a political center of a large part of Yoruba land

 The Yoruba Culture originated from the Western Nigeria, and it is diffused in some neighbouring countries, but we know that their real origin was from somewhere else.

 Through slave trade, the culture crossed the Atlantic ocean and took roots in Brazil, Cuba, U.S.A. and many central American countries, where it became one of the dominant culture.
 The slaves went without loads or properties, yet they conserved in their minds and souls the culture and deities which permitted many of them to survive.

 For more than 50,000,000 people uprooted from Africa, of which many millions perished during the journey, up to date, nobody has asked pardon or forgiveness to Africa for that horible act, as the whole world justly is everyday doing to the state of Israel for the 6,000,000 Jews killed during the second world war.
 It is right and necessary to ask forgiveness to all wrongs done by humanity in the world, so that we may return to live in harmony and peace.

 Politics in the old Oyo kingdom:

 As the years passed, the city of Oyo, which Oranmiyan, the son of Oduduwa founded, grew into a great and powerful kingdom, and remained strong and independent for hundred of years.

 Yoruba’s Religious Beliefs: